-2.2.2 Workshops for all stakeholder advisory panels
+2.2.3.
+Workshop for all stakeholder advisory panels

-The department convened two All SAP workshops during the course of WRP development.
-Both workshops were held in Sydney, the first on 11-12 December 2017 and the second on 5-6 June 2018.
+The Department of Planning, Industry and Environment (now Department of Planning and Environment) convened two All SAP workshops during the course of WRP development.
+Both workshops were held in Sydney, the first on 11 - 12 December 2017 and the second on 5 - 6 June 2018.
 Attendees included representatives from all WRP SAP committees and key NSW government agencies including the MDBA and CEWO.
 The first All SAP workshop covered three main topics:

-- NSW Government's response to recent reviews and the departments approach to its responsibilities within the Murray-Darling Basin - Key NSW policy issues requiring resolution in order to progress WRP development - How SAPs and agencies can work together to deliver the water resource plans over the next 12-18 months.
+- NSW Government's response to recent reviews and the departments approach to its responsibilities within the Murray-Darling Basin - key NSW policy issues requiring resolution in order to progress WRP development how SAPs and agencies can work together to deliver the water resource plans over the next 12-18 months.